uchicago-dsi/climate-cabinet-tax-credit-map/README.md

 The repository has the following structure:

 - `main.py`: The main Python file used to run the scripts.
-- `scripts`: A directory containing the python scripts needed to:
+- `scripts`: A directory with python scripts containing the helper functions needed to:
     - Data load/scrape,
     - Data cleanup,
     - Feature engineering,